publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schII/ptV/m__us_usc_t22_s2347h.md

     (b) __Form__

-        The report described in subsection (a) of this section shall be in unclassified form, but may include a classified annex.
+        The report described in subsection (a) shall be in unclassified form, but may include a classified annex.

 ([Pub.
 L. 87–195][/us/pl/87/195], pt.
 II, § 549, as added [Pub.
 L. 107–228, div.
 B, title XII, § 1212(a)][/us/pl/107/228/s1212/a], Sept.
 30, 2002, [116 Stat.
 1428][/us/stat/116/1428].)